kevindecker1/HtmlParserDotNet/README.md

 # Usage

-HtmlParserDotNet provides 3 easy methods to parse HTML, by providing a file, an URL, or html as a string.
+HtmlParserDotNet provides 3 easy methods to parse HTML, by providing either a file, an URL, or html as a string.

 ```
 using HtmlParserDotNet;